Skip to main content

 1. Use the Backend API in JSON Web Key Set (JWKS) format at the following endpoint https://api.clerk.com/v1/jwks.

-3. Use your PEM Public Key.
-To retrieve it, navigate to the API keys page in the Clerk Dashboard and select Show JWT Public Key.
+3. Use your JWKS Public Key, which can be found on the API keys page in the Clerk Dashboard.

 Verify the token signature